Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we presented a framework that combines multi-modal scene graphs with KAN for audio–visual question answering, where a Scene Graph Decoder to extract relation triplets from fused audio–visual features, and a KAN-based Mixture-of-Experts for modeling complex cross-modal temporal dependencies.
-Extensive experiments on both datasets demonstrate the effectiveness and superiority.
+In this paper, we presented the first framework that integrates multi-modal scene graphs with KAN for audio–visual question answering.
+Specifically, we designed a Scene Graph Decoder to extract relation triplets from fused audio–visual features, providing explicit structural cues for reasoning, and introduced a KAN-based Mixture-of-Experts module to enhance the expressive power of temporal integration.
+Extensive experiments on multiple benchmark datasets demonstrate its effectiveness, generalizability, and superiority over existing methods.
+In the future, we will extend our method in the human-robot interaction.